 Fertilise citrus trees at the start of every season.
-Apply a generous amount of natural fertiliser such as blood and bone or sheep pellets to the soil around your tree.
+Apply a generous amount of Scotts Performance Naturals Citrus and Fruit fertiliser to the soil around your tree.

 - Clear any mulch from the area immediately beneath the tree canopy.

-- Apply the fertiliser or manure over the soil surface, in a band around the dripline (immediately below the external perimeter of the foliage).
+- Apply the fertiliser over the soil surface, in a band around the dripline (immediately below the external perimeter of the foliage).

 - Water well.

 TIP: Alternate between different natural fertilisers each time you apply them, to provide a range of nutrients throughout the year.
 For example Scotts Performance Naturals™ Citrus & Fruit Fertiliser in spring, and blood and bone in autumn.